ythuangyt/friendship-mobility/index.md

 The plot shows that on a smaller distance scale, the more a person travels, the most "unique" they are.
 This can be explained by a few things: first of all traveling somewhat obligates a person to vary its visits: a Swiss citizen won't necessarly have many occasion to eat fondue if they travel a lot!
 People traveling a lot won't necessarly travel in the same places so it explains that their visits are different from one another.
 This explication seems satisfying but it cannot explain everything: indeed a group of people traveling an average of 5km will have a much higher similarity than a group who travels in average 50km, even though the difference between both average distances is not that large (50km is still probably in the same city or in a neighbor one).

 Notice also that for much higher distances, the similarity goes back up.
-This can be explained by the fact that users traveling very long distances will probably check-in at a hotel or a restaurant, but not at their home!
+This can be explained by the fact that users traveling very long distances will probably all check-in at a hotel or a restaurant, but not at their home!

-Out of the many factors and relashionships between humans we study the effect of frendship and strangerhood on the similarity of mobility.
+Out of the many factors and relashionships between humans we study the effect of frendship (or strangerhood) and the location around the globe on the similarity of mobility.

 ### How close are you to your friends?